miner/herbert/README.md

 ## Extensibility

-Users may extend the schema system in two ways: (1) by declaring new schema predicates and (2) by naming schema expression as terms.
+Users may extend the schema system in two ways: (1) by declaring new schema predicates and (2) by naming schema patterns as terms.
 Schema predicates are associated with Clojure predicate functions.
-A named schema term is a convenient way to encapsulate a schema expression.
+A named schema term is a convenient way to encapsulate a schema pattern.

 The complex form of a schema expression defines a grammar with rules for sub-expressions.
-The grammar notation is a list beginning with the symbol `schema` followed by a single schema expression (the "start expression") and a series of clauses.
+The grammar notation is a list beginning with the symbol `schema` followed by a single schema pattern (the "start pattern") and a series of clauses.
 The clauses are inline pairs defining either schema predicates or schema terms.
 A schema predicate declares that the unqualified symbol naming the schema predicate is implemented by a fully qualified symbol identifying the Clojure var bound to an appropriate predicate function.
 If the predicate is parameterized, the implementing function